Fitness Career Spotlight: David Delgado

 What advice do you have for others wanting to be just as successful and fulfilled as you?

-Everything you do will get noticed, so do as much as possible even if it is the littlest things.
+Everything you do will get noticed.
+Do as much as possible, even if it’s the smallest thing.

 If you could be paid for your job with something other than a paycheck, what would it be?